CodeoNordic/just-another-calendar/documentation/init.md

 ### `fullCalendarLicense` (string)
 Your developer license to fullcalendar, if needed.

-**This is not required if you are using the original, non-modified version of the calendar.**
+**This is not required if you are using the original, non-modified version of the calendar, unless you explicitly wish to use your own license.**

 Codeo Norge AS owns a FullCalendar developer license applicable for the original version of "Just Another Calendar", which is automatically passed into the module.

-Example:
 ```json
 {
     "fullCalendarLicense": "xxxx-xxxx-xxxx-xxxx"